Roxaski/Roxaski/README.md

 I love learning new technologies and improving on what i know and what i love doing, which is to create and bring incredible ideas to life.
 Be it experimenting with frame works, refining my programming and design skills, or tackling challenging projects.
 I'm constantly pushing myself to not only grow as a developer but also as a person.

 All feedback is welcome, whether it be positive or constructive.
-I feel that's how you learn, grow, and improve, not only through web development, but through life.
-If you'd like to check out my work, then don't hesitate to do so.
-Also, feel free to reach out if you would like to connect or collaborate.
+I feel that's how you lear, grow and improve, not only through web development, but also through life.
+Make sure to check out my work and reach out if you'd like to connect or collaborate.

 # Proficient